 Add an attribute table manually

 To manually add an attribute table, complete the following steps:

 - Click the Generate button.

-- Click the Minimum Value and Maximum Value drop-down menus to set your values.
+- Click the Minimum Value and Maximum Value drop-down menus and set the values.
 The current range of values to choose from is between -127 and 127.
 You can specify a base name for the classes associated with each unique value, your color scheme, and the transparency.
-When finished, click OK.
+When you're finished, click OK.

-- If you need to further refine colors, click the item in the color column and choose the desired color.
+- If you need to further refine colors, click the item in the color column and choose a color.